 Students can also benefit from the Lincoln School of Film and Media’s expertise and facilities in sound design and digital film production.

 Introductory and in-depth workshops are offered to students to give an overview of processes, as well as specific knowledge and skills in printing techniques.
-Our technicians are highly skilled and knowledgeable and are available to support and supervise students when required.
+Technical expertise is available to support and supervise students when required.

 In addition to the printmaking studios, a range of specialist and large format printers are housed in the Peter de Wint Building.
 Students can print on a range of specialist papers up to A0+ size, as well as using the large format, hi-resolution, scanning, vinyl cutting and Risograph printing facilities.